KatieB5/django_recipe_app/README.md

 1. Clone this repo
 2. `cd` into the project folder
 3. Activate the virtual environment
+4. Install the dependancies
-4. Start up the server
+5. Start up the server
-5. Go explore the app!
+6. Go explore the app!